gbtami/pychess-variants/static/docs/faq.md

 <details><summary>How is the site supported?</summary>

 Purely through donations.
-You can [become a patron](https://www.pychess.org/patron) to help us make this site better!</details>
+You can [become a patron](https://www.pychess.org/patron) or directly through [paypal](https://www.paypal.me/gbtami) to help us make this site better!</details>

 <details><summary>Can I contribute?</summary>